jsidew/nautilus-scripts/README.md

 nautilus-scripts
 ================

-a collection of scripts intended for nautilus
+A collection of scripts intended for nautilus.